jdegand/angular-cat-wiki/README.md

 - Fetch seems to be preferred in Angular 17.
 - NG02801: Angular detected that `HttpClient` is not configured to use `fetch` APIs.
 It's strongly recommended to enable `fetch` for applications that use Server-Side Rendering for better performance and compatibility.
 To enable `fetch`, add the `withFetch()` to the `provideHttpClient()` call at the root of the application.
-- Observables are discouraged for simple api requests now.
-Observables are better when you need to transform data but most of the time you just serve what the api returns.
-And it is more performant to optimize the backend to return the json you need versus manipulating returned json data.
+- Observables are discouraged for simple API requests now.
+Observables are better when you need to transform data but most of the time you just serve what the API returns.
+And it is more performant to optimize the backend to return the JSON you need versus manipulating returned JSON data.
 - SSR seems easy to setup and requires less intervention by developers.
-You don't have add the express engine separately anymore.
+You don't have to add the express engine separately anymore.
 - SSR documentation is pretty scarce.
 [Angular.io's SSR guide](https://angular.io/guide/ssr) removed the older Angular Universal implementation details.
-- I found Next to be a way better option for SSR in the past to bother much with Angular SSR.
+- I found Next to be a way better option for SSR than Angular SSR.
 If you knew both, there would have been few reasons to pick Angular over Next.
 Now, I think this is good enough to stick with Angular versus converting to another framework.
-- I used mergeMap and forkJoin to batch the api requests in the breed component.
+- I used mergeMap and forkJoin to batch the API requests in the breed component.
 - Chaining multiple sequential fetch requests is not better than using RxJs.
-- The row of images on the Breed page have a large intrisnic size.
-This is api-specific and don't think I can do much to mitigate this.
-I need to make sure of aspect ratio of all the images.
+- Images have a large intrisnic size.
+This is api-specific and don't think I can do much to mitigate it.
-- There is some slight styling issues from the conversion.
+- There are some slight styling issues from the conversion.
 There is unused CSS code lingering in some files.
-I was able to keep most of the html formatting in the conversion and only had to make slight alterations.
+I was able to keep most of the HTML formatting in the conversion and only had to make slight alterations.
 I used the new control flow syntax.
 - I removed Karma, Jasmine and any generated test files.
-I think Cypress would probably the quickest option to get testing done quickly.
+I think Cypress would probably be the quickest option to get testing done quickly.
 Cypress 13.5 supports Angular 17 component testing.
-- I used `object-fit: contain` globally for all images to preserve aspect ratio of photos.
-It is not ideal as it can make layout look less uniform but the pictures look much better.
+- I used `object-fit: contain` globally for all images to preserve the aspect ratio.
+It is not ideal, as it can make the layout look less uniform, but the pictures look much better.
-- I looked into hiding the api key versus adding it inside the environments folder.
+- I looked into hiding the API key versus adding it inside the environments folder.
 This is something that Next does better than Angular.
-There is very little documentation about hiding api keys and SSR in Angular.
+There is very little documentation about hiding API keys and SSR in Angular.
 I looked into adding a plugin for dotenv and adding an .env file which holds the key that is referenced inside the environments file.
 - `@angular-builders/custom-webpack` has been updated for Angular 17 but `dotenv-webpack` has not been updated in a while.
 I need to investigate more.
 - Since I only needed one input, I used ngModel and didn't save state in the home component.
-At times, I second guessed this choice as there was issues with modal functionality.
+At times, I second-guessed this choice as there were issues with modal functionality.
 I didn't have as easy access to the input value to pass to the modal component.
 - If you make the arrow html entities bigger with font-size, you will have a mismatched underline of the link.
 - NgOptimizedImage seems very similar to Next's Legacy Image.
 A lot of the same attributes carry over.
 - In the Next version, I used Image with `HeroImage-md.png`.
-I could do the same with NgOptimizedImage but right now I used a picture tag with the multiple images for different screen sizes.
+I could do the same with NgOptimizedImage but right now I use a picture tag with the multiple images for different screen sizes.
 - HeroImage div width is too short on very large screens.
 - Ragdoll and Norwegian Forest Cat are good breeds to test image filtering.
-Ragdoll has enough pictures where you can refresh many times and if I there are only 5 bottom images, then the duplicate of the main image is gone.
+Ragdoll has enough pictures where you can refresh many times, and if there are only 5 bottom images, then the duplicate of the main image is gone.
 This doesn't account for duplicates in the extra images themselves.
-You need to convert the array to a set and then convert back to an array to eliminate duplicates from extra images array.
-The catapi is aware of duplicate images but not much work has been done on the api in a while.
+You need to convert the array to a set and then convert back to an array to eliminate duplicates from the extra images array.
+The catapi is aware of duplicates, but not much work has been done on the api in a while.

 ## Continued Development